Wittiko33/CADform/README.md

-# Platform_CAD
+# CADForm Team
-CAD files for Platfom projects that are not directly associated with other source code repositories
+CAD files for team projects that are not directly associated with other source code repositories.
+Located in Github so we can access from work and from home